Migrate for AODocs is a tool that allows you to migrate files and folders into your AODocs libraries.

 Run quick migrations “from scratch” using a Google spreadsheet

-1. Access Migrate for AODocs in quick mode and select Import from Google Sheets.
+1. Access Migrate for AODocs in quick mode, name your migration and select Import from Google Sheets.

-2. Under Configure the source - Google Sheets, choose whether to use versioning, then press Next.
+2. Under Configure the source - Google Sheets, choose whether to use versioning, then click Next.

 3. Under Define target options - Google sheets, enter the same information as for Google Drive migrations.

 4. Click Start migration.